Pitu García

 Miguel Sebastián "Pitu" García (born 27 January 1984), sometimes known as just "Pitu", is an Argentine former professional footballer who played as a midfielder.

 Club career

 Argentina

 Pitu was born in Santa Fe.
 He started his career in Unión de Santa Fe, base in his hometown, from which he was loaned firstly to Palestino and subsequently to Iraklis.
-After being released by Unión de Santa Fe he played for a brief period for Aris in the Greek Superleague, before returning on a free transfer to Iraklis during the 2010 winter transfer window.
+After being released by Unión de Santa Fe he played for a brief period for Aris in the Greek Super League, before returning on a free transfer to Iraklis during the 2010 winter transfer window.

 Iraklis

 Pitu joined Iraklis on loan during the summer of 2007.
 He made his league debut for his new club in a match against Atromitos for the fifth round of the 2007–08 season, replacing Giannis Papadopoulos in the 56th minute of the match.
 He continued to appear regularly for the club until the end of the season and he even managed to score his first goal for Iraklis, in a match against OFI.
 It was a crucial, match deciding, goal, scored in the injury time of the match, disengaging Iraklis from the relegation battle.
 In the end of the season he counted 1 goal out of 20 league appearances.